Bronwyn Calver: Post retirement activities

 Calver came out of her representative cricketing retirement in 2006 to help the fledgling ACT Meteors compete in the Cricket Australia Cup in preparation for its entry into the WNCL in 2009–10.
 In her last match of the 2007/8 season representative season, against South Australia, she returned figures of 10 overs, 9 maidens, and 7 wickets for 2 just wides.
 At the end of the season, she won the aptly-named Bronwyn Calver Medal for the best ACT Meteors cricketer.

 Calver's involvement in cricket after completing her international career has included being the women's statistician for Cricket Australia and the on-line scorer at Manuka Oval.
 In 2013, she was a member of the team that won the inaugural ACT indoor cricket title, for which the prize was the similarly aptly-named Bronwyn Calver Cup.

 After a seven season break from playing club cricket, since the 2016–17 season, Calver has played for Barton in the Canberra City & Suburban Cricket Association.
 She missed the 2018–19 season after rupturing her Achilles tendon while playing indoor cricket but spent the season scoring for Barton's 4th grade team, and returned to play the following season, captaining the 5th grade team.
-In the 2020–21 season, she captained the 6th grade and is currently the captain of 3rd grade.
+In the 2020–21 season, she captained the 6th grade and then captain the 3rd grade side in the following season.
+She has been a member of their first grade side since 2022/23.

-In November 2019, she was a member of the undefeated NSW Blues team in the inaugural National Over 40's Women's Cricket tournament played at Bradman Oval in Bowral.
+In November 2019, she was a member of the undefeated NSW Blues team in the precursor to the Over 40s Women's national championships played at Bradman Oval in Bowral.

+After a COVID enforced break, the National Over 40s Women's Cricket national championships commenced in November 2022 with two divisions & 8 teams, held in Geelong alongside the Men's Over 60s.
+NSW tied with Victoria in the Division 1 final.

+The national championships have since been held as standalone tournaments - in Wollongong (November 2023: three divisions, 15 teams) and Adelaide (October 2024: 3 divisions, 20 teams) - with Queensland winning both Division 1 titles defeating NSW in both finals.
+Calver has been a member of the NSW Blues at each championships.

 Personal life

 When not engaged in sporting activity, Calver has worked as a federal public servant since 1992.
-As of 2022, she was employed in the Department of Infrastructure, Transport, Regional Development and Communications.
+As of 2024, she was employed in the Department of Infrastructure, Transport, Regional Development and Communications.
 While riding home from work one evening in January 2015, she was involved in an accident when a kangaroo collided with her bicycle.
 In the accident, she suffered a knee injury that required multiple stitches; the kangaroo, which appeared to be dazed and "disoriented" by the impact, died soon afterwards when it was struck by a passing car.